-A technologist will help position you on a moveable exam table outside of the MRI machine.
+Then, you will lie on a moveable exam table outside of the MRI machine.
 You will lie on your back with your arms at your side and your head on a headrest.
-A “coil” will be positioned over or around the part of your body that will be studied to create a clear picture of that area.

 During the scan, the technologist will be in a nearby computer room, separated by a window.
-The technologist will be able to see you, and you will be able to communicate at all times through an intercom system.
-The part of your body that is being examined may feel warm during the MRI; this is normal.
+The technologist will be able to see you.
+And you will be able to communicate with the technologist through an intercom system.

 After the test

-You can go back to your usual activities immediately after your MRI, including driving, unless you were given a sedative.
+After your MRI, you may return to your usual activities.
+This includes driving, unless you were given a sedative.